Which Skin Softening Plugin is Right for You?

 Before I get into that question, let me say that I can honestly recommend each of these products.
 I bought every one of them, I use every one of them and I’m happy with them for different reasons.
 That said, how do you decide?

 It’s clear to me that ON1 Portrait 10 is the overall winner here.
 It offers more features for portrait retouching than any of the other products.
 The results are fantastic.
 The folks at ON1 have really improved the product over the last three years.
 It works with Photoshop, Lightroom, Aperture and as a Stand-Alone product.

 I want to mention that I’m an affiliate for ON1, but my honest opinion is that this is still the best of the bunch.
 Check it out at http://williambeem.com/on1.
 There’s no extra cost to you and it helps me support the site with a small commission.

 Best of Breed

-You have money and you want the best product for skin softening.
+You want the best product for skin softening.
 Imagenomic Portraiture is right for you.
 It’s the best of breed product here.
 You pay for it, but it delivers excellent results and saves you time.

 Best Portait Software

 Skin softening is only part of your portrait retouching needs.
 ON1 Portrait can deliver excellent results.

 The Free Choice

 Get Nik Software’s Complete Collection.
 You’ll love most of the other tools.
 The Dynamic Skin Softening gets you most of the way there for those times when you do portraits, but you may still need to do some touch-up work for blemishes.
 The software won’t work forever, but it’s free and still a good option to use until you can get something better.